hetu-script/hetu-script/docs/docs/docs/en-US/syntax/class/readme.md

   // You can use super class's constructor by the super keyword after a constructor declaration. construct _: super('bird')

-  // factory is a special kind of contructor that returns values factory {
+  // factory is a special kind of contructor that returns values.
+  // factory are static and cannot directly access instance members and constructors. factory {
-    return _()
+    return Bird._()
   }
 }
 ```